dmd-program/dmd-100/projects/narrative/develop_story_and_plot.md

 ## Instructions

-1. 2.
-Include the following story elements
-   1. Point of View \(PoV\)
-   2. Characters
-   3. Environment/setting
-   4. Plot points
+1. Make a new text document.
+Write the synopsis sentence at the top.
+2. Write the story structure checklist elements as headings.
+You do not need to use the exact words in the story itself.

 ## Report in